Private AI clusters pooled over the internet, on your hardware.

 Does it work on Apple Silicon (M1, M2, M3, M4)?

 Yes.
-Apple Silicon Macs can join any swarm and contribute layers — the install needs one extra build step the CLI handles for you.
-Per-pal throughput is lower than on equivalent NVIDIA hardware in v1 (we use PyTorch's Metal path), so a Mac is best as one pal in a mixed swarm or as a client running pals serve.
-A Mac-native MLX backend is on the roadmap.
+Apple Silicon Macs can join any swarm and contribute layers via PyTorch's Metal path.
+Per-pal throughput is lower than on equivalent NVIDIA hardware, so a Mac is often best as one pal in a mixed swarm or as a client running pals serve.

 How many peers do I need for a big model?

 It depends on the model and how aggressively it is quantized, but the rule is intuitive: more layers in the model, or less VRAM per peer, means more peers.
-The CLI detects each peer's hardware on join and the coordinator auto-assigns layer ranges to balance the chain.
+Each peer can host as many layers as fits its device (configurable per-peer with --num-blocks).

 Is it really free?